22 & 23 February 2025

 I’ve had to wait—patiently—for projects to be planned, schedules to be updated, and information to be sent out.
 In that waiting, my mind has been restless.
 When there’s nothing left to do, I find myself overthinking.
 Should I practice yoga longer?
 Meditate more?
 Study harder?
 Plan my future in finer detail?
 There is always a feeling that I should be doing more.

-Perhaps the real challenge during my time at this ashram, in this tiny village—the true lesson here—is not in doing more.
+But perhaps the real challenge—the true lesson here—is not in doing more.
 It is in surrendering.
 In sitting quietly.
 In embracing the stillness instead of filling it with restless energy.